mbbu/Transcriptomics_project/Documentation/RNASeq_pipeline.md

 SRR9987840 -49.46% overall alignment rate
 SRR9987841 -36.97% overall alignment rate
 ```
+#### Troubleshooting

-We went ahead to troubleshoot the cause of the poor alignment rate by using different reference genome and consequently a different aligner.We choose one data set (SRR9987840) for the alignment.
+We choose one data set (SRR9987840) for troubleshooting.

-First we used VectorBase-53_AgambiaePEST_Genome.fasta as the reference and aligned the reads using hisat2.The  overall alignment rate was 83% .We then used STAR to align the reads with the same reference genome and the overall alignment rate was 86% .We therefore chose STAR for mapping all data sets.
+* Step 1

+Use a different reference genome; VectorBase-53_AgambiaePEST_Genome.fasta.
+The  overall alignment rate rose to 83%

+* Step 2

+Use a different aligner; STAR.
+The overall alignment rate was 86%

 **STAR Aligner**(Spliced Transcripts Alignment to a Reference)